mLucas55/spam-email-classification/README.md

 Setup Steps:

-1. Import csv file into a DataFrame using pandas
+1. Import csv file into a DataFrame using pandas.
-2. Observe data's cleanliness and balance
+2. Observe data's cleanliness and balance.
-    - Found invalid strings -> replaced them with empty strings (covered in "Selection of Data" section)
+    - Found invalid strings -> replaced them with empty strings (covered in "Selection of Data" section).
-    - Data had slightly more spam than non spam so I downsampled the data and created a new balanced DataFrame
+    - Data had slightly more spam than non spam so I downsampled the data and created a new balanced DataFrame.
-3. Split balanced data into training and testing sets
+3. Split balanced data into training and testing sets.
-    - Stratify = true -> maintain proportion of label distribution in train and test data
+    - Stratify = true -> maintain proportion of label distribution in train and test data.

 Model Creation Steps:

-1. Create a keras input layer that takes an email as an input
+1. Create a keras input layer that takes an email as an input.
-2. Use bert_preprocesser to tokenize text
+2. Use bert_preprocesser to tokenize text.
-3. use bert_encoder to create a context aware vector that represents the meaning of words in the context of a sentance
+3. use bert_encoder to create a context aware vector that represents the meaning of words in the context of a sentance.
-4. Create a keras dropout layer (.1) on the output of bert_encoder to reduce overfitting
+4. Create a keras dropout layer (.1) on the output of bert_encoder to reduce overfitting.
-5. Create a keras dense layer as the output layer using a sigmoid activation function for binary classification
+5. Create a keras dense layer as the output layer using a sigmoid activation function for binary classification.

 Model Training:

 1. Trained the model with various sample sizes, batch sizes, dropout %, epochs, etc.
-2. The model went down in accuracy when provided with larger sample sizes
+2. The model went down in accuracy when provided with larger sample sizes.
-     - Increasing dropout didn't solve this which means it might not have been overfitting
+     - Increasing dropout didn't solve this which means it might not have been overfitting.
-     - This could be due to low quality data -> maybe try training with a different data set
+     - This could be due to low quality data -> maybe try training with a different data set.

 Training Results: